JetBrains/kotlin-web-site/docs/topics/mpp/multiplatform-library.md

 }
 ```

-You can also provide a more efficient implementation of this method for a specific platform, for example, for JVM:
+You can also provide a more efficient implementation of this method for a specific platform, for example, for JVM in `jvmMain/kotlin/org/jetbrains/base64/Base64.kt`:

 ```kotlin
 object JvmBase64Encoder : Base64Encoder {